vuestorefront/vue-storefront/docs/guide/upgrade-notes/README.md

 The `amp-renderer` module has been disabled by default to save the bundle size; If you'd like to enable it uncomment the module from the `src/modules` and uncomment the `product-amp` and `category-amp` links that are added to the `<head>` section in the `src/themes/default/Product.vue` and `src/themes/default/Category.vue`

+**Replace priceFormat by currencyPattern**

+The new `price` filter now allows much more customisation.
+If you were using `priceFormat` to place the currency sign behind the value, you should use `currencyPattern` and set it to a custom currency format string such as `#,##0.00!`.

 ## 1.10 -> 1.11